clappr/clappr/new-readme.md

 #### useCodePrefix
 > Default value: `true`

-Clappr has pattern to create the `code` attribute on `error` object using the name of the component where an error occurs with the original error code.
+Clappr has a pattern to create the `code` attribute on the `error` object using the name of the component where an error occurs with the original error code.

 Example: `hls:networkError_manifestLoadError (component_name:error_code)`

-You can disable this pattern to just use the original error code setting this option with the value `false`.
+You can disable this pattern.
+Just use the original error code setting this option with the value `false`.

 #### autoSeekFromUrl
 > Default value: `true`

-By default if the URL contains a time then the media will seek to this point.
+By default, if the URL contains a time then the media will seek to this point.

 Example: `example.com?t=100` would start the media at 100 seconds.

 You can disable this behavior setting this options with the value `false`.

 #### plugins
-Array used to pass external plugins instances to Clappr.
+An array used to pass external plugins instances to Clappr.
 You can pass plugins of any category in this array.

 Example:

 ```html
 // Playback